terrywang/vagrantboxes/archlinux-x86_64.md

 * Download: [Arch Linux x86_64 Vagrant Base Box](https://www.dropbox.com/s/e822cu82nnief6a/arch64.box)
 * Direct URL: [https://dl.dropbox.com/s/e822cu82nnief6a/arch64.box](https://dl.dropbox.com/s/e822cu82nnief6a/arch64.box)

 This is a minimal base box built for [Vagrant](http://www.vagrantup.com/).
 Initially created using VirtualBox 4.2.12 (now 4.2.18) on Ubuntu 12.04 x86_64, guest additions installed.
-Packaged using Vagrant 1.3.3.
+Packaged using Vagrant 1.3.4.

 This `Arch Linux` x86_64 base box was built using the `archlinux-2013.02.01-dual.iso`.
 Arch Linux is a **rolling release** so just run `pacman -Syu` to stay bleeding edge.
-If unfortunately it breaks, time to test your troubleshooting skills;-)
+If shit happens and it breaks, time to test your troubleshooting skills;-)

 > **NOTE**: In November 2012, Arch Linux switched to `systemd` as its default init system.
 In January 2013 `initsripts` was removed from its official repositories.
-The base box is up-to-date as of September 20, 2013.
+The base box is up-to-date as of October 7, 2013.

 ## Vagrant Base Box Information

 1. Release: Installed using `archlinux-2013.02.01-dual.iso`
-2. Kernel: `3.11.1-1-ARCH`
+2. Kernel: `3.11.4-1-ARCH`
 3. VirtualBox Guest Additions 4.2.18 installed
 4. `yaourt` installed as the front end for AUR
 5. Users and passwords